Cost-aware Bayesian Optimization via the Pandora's Box Gittins Index: Introduction

-We evaluate the proposed acquisition function, termed the \emph{Pandora's Box Gittins index (PBGI)}, on a comprehensive set of experiments to understand its strengths and weaknesses.
+We evaluate the proposed acquisition function, termed the \emph{Pandora's Box Gittins Index (PBGI)}, on a comprehensive set of experiments to understand its strengths and weaknesses.
 On both sufficiently-easy low-dimensional problems and too-difficult high-dimensional ones, performance is comparable to baselines.
-On most medium-hard problems of moderate dimension, however, the proposed acquisition function outperform baselines, in the worst case approximately matching their performance.
+On most medium-hard problems of moderate dimension, the proposed acquisition function either matches or outperforms the strongest baselines.
 Surprisingly, we find this performance carries over to the classical setting with uniform costs.
-We also discuss limitations, including behavior on unimodal problems where baselines are~stronger.
+We also discuss limitations, including behavior on problems where baselines are~stronger.

-The Pandora's Box Gittins index is a version of the \emph{Gittins index} \cite{gittins2011multiarmed}, a general framework for deriving optimal policies for a variety of bandit-like decision problems \cite{weber_gittins_1992, dumitriu_playing_2003, gupta_markovian_2019} which is widely-used in queueing theory and related areas \cite{glazebrook_parallel_2001, aalto_gittins_2009, scully_gittins_2020}.
-Our work thus opens a novel angle of attack for designing acquisition functions specialized to specific practical settings of interest.
+The Pandora's Box Gittins Index is a version of the \emph{Gittins index} \cite{gittins2011multiarmed}, a general framework for deriving optimal policies for a variety of bandit-like decision problems \cite{weber_gittins_1992, dumitriu_playing_2003, gupta_markovian_2019} which is widely-used in queueing theory and related areas \cite{glazebrook_parallel_2001, aalto_gittins_2009, scully_gittins_2020}.
+Other versions of the Gittins index have recently been proposed for Bayesian optimization with an infinite-horizon discounted cumulative regret objective \cite{persky_exploration_2021}.
+Our Pandora's-Box-based formulation is instead designed for the simple regret objective more commo n in the literature \cite{garnett23}.
+Our work thus opens a novel angle of attack for designing acquisition functions specialized to specific practical settings of~interest.

-\paragraph{Contributions.} In this work, we (i) connect the Pandora’s Box problem with a variant of cost-aware Bayesian optimization over a discrete search space.
+\paragraph*{Contributions.} In this work, we (i) connect the Pandora's Box problem with a variant of cost-aware Bayesian optimization over a discrete search space.
 Using this connection, we (ii) explore the use of Gittins indices, which are Bayesian-optimal for the Pandora's Box problem, as an acquisition function for general cost-aware Bayesian optimization where data is incorporated via the posterior distribution.
-We (iii) demonstrate the resulting acquisition function has strong empirical performance on a variety of problems of moderate-to-high dimension, including the heterogeneous-cost problems it was designed for, as well as classical cost-unaware problems.
+We (iii) demonstrate the resulting acquisition function has strong empirical performance on a variety of problems of moderate-to-high dimension, including the varying-cost problems it was designed for, as well as classical cost-unaware problems.